Band Folkloristic Jazz (Dion Nijland)

 Acquiring and developing ensemble playing skills in repertoire of the relevant style.

 Improving stage performance.

 This module is related to the main subject module.

 In jazz there are no strict boundaries as to what can be used as repertoire.
 Moreover, one could even consider jazz as a musical approach to deal with the wide variety of influences and repertoire.
-Artists like Avishai Cohen (double bass), John Zorn (alto saxophone), Louis Sclavis (clarinet) and Stian Carstensen (accordion) use specific stylistic elements as starting point for their music and composition of bands.
+Artists like Avishai Cohen (double bass), John Zorn (alto saxophone) and Louis Sclavis (clarinet) use specific stylistic elements as starting point for their music and composition of bands.
 This enables them to create a folkloristic-based repertoire with a clear jazz approach: they look for improvisation, interaction and ways to ‘stretch’ the music.

 In this course we are going to use folkloristic music as starting point for creating an adventurous band sound.
 The participants are also challenged to look for their own sources of inspriration in the area of folkloristic music (Indian, Balkan, Turkish, African…).

 Generating internal publicity for the band's concerts, and selecting repertoire.